keolo/keolo-com/content/tutorials/how-to-build-an-ehr/_index.md

 tags: ["healthcare", "system-design"]
 ---

-This is a series on how to build an Electronic Health Records (EHR) System.
+This is an in-depth series on how to build an Electronic Health Records (EHR) System MVP.

 > In this tutorial we'll design and implement a vertical slice (frontend, backend, infra) of an EHR system from scratch (with enough context to understand how the pieces fit together), specifically the **Appointment Scheduling feature between Patients and Practitioners**.